W427697/Discord-/docs/builders/webpack.md

 </Callout>

-When enabled, the addon will adjust the Webpack configuration to use the [`babel-loader`](https://webpack.js.org/loaders/babel-loader/) as the default loader for JavaScript and TypeScript files and will detect and use your project's Babel configuration.
+When enabled, the addon will adjust the Webpack configuration to use the [`babel-loader`](https://webpack.js.org/loaders/babel-loader/) as the default loader for JavaScript and TypeScript files.
+Additionally, it will detect and use your project's Babel configuration.

 ## Troubleshooting